Martin Walker

 Martin focuses on transfer pricing, diverted profits, and permanent establishment disputes as well as contributing to PDCF reviews.

-Martin ensures that HMRC's limited commercial awareness does not lead to onerous information requests and powers or protocols are not overstepped.
+Martin bridges the gap between the HMRC perspective and commercial reality which means HMRC's enquiries can be more focused and involve significantly less onerous information requests leading to speedier resolutions.
+Martin also ensures that HMRC powers are not abused and that protocols are adhered to.
 Martin guides inexperienced HMRC case teams on the approach that HMRC has taken historically to settling similar issues.

 Martin brings in his experiential knowledge advising clients on what is likely to be behind HMRC's current approach and what HMRC are likely to see as red lines, setting out what the enquiry looks like from an HMRC governance perspective and where client vulnerabilities may lie.